01 of 09

 07 of 09

-Love the casual vibe of rustic, weathered wood, but want to avoid a country look?
-Then choose furniture with clean lines like the simple gray upholstered headboard shown here.
-Add in a pile of various-textured throw pillows for elegant style, then finish the scene with a distressed wooden bench at the foot of the bed, along with faux (or real, if you’re so inclined) wooden planking on the walls, and the end result is a bedroom that is both rustic and sophisticated at the same time.Continue to 8 of 9 below.
+Do you love the casual vibe of rustic, weathered wood, but want to avoid a country look?
+Then choose furniture with clean lines such as the simple gray upholstered headboard shown here.
+Add in a pile of various-textured throw pillows for elegant style, then finish the scene with a distressed wooden bench at the foot of the bed, along with faux (or real, if you’re so inclined) wooden planking on the walls, and the result is a bedroom that is both rustic and sophisticated.Continue to 8 of 9 below.

 08 of 09